Our 2014-2015 Season

 Dinah includes a riveting array of musical numbers and biographical vignettes.

-This one-woman show provides a powerful insight into the tragic and often controversial life of one of the most popular African-American singers of the 1950s.
+This show provides a powerful insight into the tragic and often controversial life of one of the most popular African-American singers of the 1950s.

 By August Wilson